pnts/methodandmatter/source/writing/essays/presence.html.md

 The Six Elements of Cultivating Presence, created by Mary Ann Rainey Tolbert and Jonno Hanafin {: .caption}

-1. **Continuing to work on unresolved issues and unfinished business.** If we don't do our own work then we'll bring our own limiting beliefs, conditioned tendencies, and reactive patterns to coaching conversations.
+1. **Continuing to work on unresolved issues and unfinished business.** If we don’t do our own work then we’ll bring our own limiting beliefs, conditioned tendencies, and reactive patterns to coaching conversations.
 If we want to support others in accessing their full potential, we also have to spend time learning what gets in the way of doing this for ourselves.
 2. **Committing time and energy to active reflection.** Reflection is one of the primary ways we learn from experience.
 When we take the extra to reflect on our experience we generate new meaning that allows us to take new action.
 3. **Actively seek feedback from colleagues, direct reports, and friends.** To understand the impact our presence has on others, we have to ask them!
 What do we evoke in others when we work with them?
 4. **Live life fully.** If we only have one type of experience then our learning will be limited.
 To deepen our capacity for presence it is necessary to have a wide range of experiences to draw from.
 Personal development is professional development.
 5. **Investing in a broad worldview.** Traveling, building relationships with a wide range of people, exploring new countries and cultures increases our capacity to connect with and understand others.
 6. **Experimenting with new ways of being.** A way of being is about how we think, behave, and approach life cognitively, emotionally, and somatically.
 Most of us never wake up to our default way of being, but with some reflection and experimentation we can start to see the edges of this way of being, and begin to explore new ones.

-Each of the six areas could be an issue of Words Make Worlds in its own right 🧐.
 If it feels in alignment, spend some time reflecting and journaling around your own approach and experience in each of these areas.
-On a scale of 0 &mdash; 10, where would you rate yourself today?
+On a scale of 0-10, where would you rate yourself today?
 And what would it take to rate yourself one number higher?

 ## The Practice
 As you head into your week, identify one conversation  where you will consciously practice being fully present.
 This could be a 1-on-1 meeting with a direct report, a team meeting, or even a chat with someone at the grocery store.

-Before entering the conversation, take a few deep centering breaths and set the intention to be attentive and engaged without multi-tasking or mentally moving ahead to what you'll say next.
-Listen with [soft eyes](https://methodandmatter.com/writing/essays/soft-eyes), be [curious](https://methodandmatter.com/writing/essays/curiosity), [loop your awareness](https://methodandmatter.com/writing/essays/the-loop-of-awareness), and let go of stories you've previously told yourself about this person.
+Before entering the conversation, take a few deep centering breaths and set the intention to be attentive and engaged without multi-tasking or mentally moving ahead to what you’ll say next.
+Listen with [soft eyes](/writing/essays/soft-eyes), be [curious](/writing/essays/curiosity), [loop your awareness](/writing/essays/the-loop-of-awareness), and let go of stories you've previously told yourself about this person.

 Afterward, reflect on how it felt to anchor yourself in presence.
 Did you gain any new insights that may have been missed otherwise?
 Did the quality of connection shift at all?
 See if you can begin incorporating small presence experiments like this into your regular leadership practice.
 Who knows what unexpected wonders may unfold by simply showing up and giving someone your full attention.

 ---

 ## Quotes I ❤️
-> "When you coach as a thinking partner instead of an expert, your job is to catch and return what you are given by the client.
+> When you coach as a thinking partner instead of an expert, your job is to catch and return what you are given by the client.
 You don't have to concoct a masterful question.
 You don't need to figure out if what you want to say is intuition or a blatant projection of your own needs.
 You don't have to have all the answers.
-You are a good coach if you share what you hear and see and maybe offer what you sense is happening with no attachment to being right." &mdash; Marcia Reynolds
+You are a good coach if you share what you hear and see and maybe offer what you sense is happening with no attachment to being right. &mdash; Marcia Reynolds

 ---